kaylahrose/techtonica-pair-programming/Techtonica_Knowledge_Checks/KC6: Express Routes on the Eventbrite API/README.md

 ### Task

 #### Step 1: Sign up for Eventbrite API
 https://www.eventbrite.com/platform/ - populate your own API key.
-Replace 'YOUR_OAUTH_TOKEN' with your actual OAuth token
+Replace 'YOUR_OAUTH_TOKEN' with an environment variable, you will need to set up a `.env` file that contains your actual OAuth token.
+Don't forget your `.gitignore` file as well.

 #### Step 2: Set Up Your Express Application
 First, initialize a new Node.js project and install Express and node-fetch for making HTTP requests.